 Known as: Queen Isabella, Isabella I of Spain, Isabella of Castile and Aragon, Isabella the Catholic, Isabel la Catolica

+Isabella was born in 1451.
+Her mother was Isabella of Portugal, whose father was a son of John I of Portugal and whose mother was a granddaughter of that same king.
 Isabella's half-brother, Henry IV, became king of Castile when their father, John II, died in 1454.
-Isabella was only three years old, and her younger brother Alfonso was the expected heir.
+Isabella was only three years old, and her younger brother Alfonso was the next in line to the Castilian throne after Henry.
 Isabella was raised by her mother, Isabella of Portugal, until 1457, when the two children were brought to court by Henry IV to keep them from being used by opposition nobles.

 Henry's first marriage ended without children and in a divorce.
-When his second wife bore a daughter, Juana, in 1462, soon the opposition nobles claimed that Juana was actually the daughter of Beltran de la Cueva, duke of Albuquerque.
+When his second wife, Joan of Portugal, bore a daughter, Juana, in 1462, the opposition nobles soon claimed that Juana was actually the daughter of Beltran de la Cueva, duke of Albuquerque.
 Thus, she's known in history as Juana la Beltraneja.

-The opposition's attempt to replace Henry with Alfonso met with defeat, the final defeat coming in July, 1468 when Alfonso died of poison.
-Isabella was offered the crown by the nobles, but she refused, and Henry was willing to compromise with the nobles and accept Isabella as his heiress in September.
+The opposition's attempt to replace Henry with Alfonso met with defeat, the final defeat coming in July, 1468 when Alfonso died of suspected poisoning, though historians consider it more likely he died of the plague.
+He had named Isabella his successor.
+Isabella was offered the crown by the nobles, but she refused, probably because she did not believe that she could maintain that claim in opposition to Henry.
+Henry was willing to compromise with the nobles and accept Isabella as his heiress in September.

-When Isabella married Ferdinand of Aragon (a second cousin) in October 1469 without Henry's approval, Henry withdrew his recognition and again named Juana as his heir.
+Isabella married Ferdinand of Aragon (a second cousin) in October 1469 without Henry's approval, The cardinal of Valentia, Rodrigo Borgia (later Pope Alexander VI), helped Isabel and Ferdinand obtain the necessary papal dispensation, but the couple still had to resort to pretenses and disguise to carry out the ceremony in Valladolid.
+Henry withdrew his recognition and again named Juana as his heir.
 At Henry's death in 1474, a war of succession ensued, with Alfonso V of Portugal, prospective husband of Isabella's rival Juana, supporting Juana's claims.
 The war was settled in 1479, with Isabella recognized as Queen of Castile.
 Juana retired to a convent rather than marry the son of Ferdinand and Isabella, Juan.
 Juana died in 1530.